Essential Plumbing Emergency Preparation for Texas Hurricanes

 Essential Hurricane Plumbing Checklist

-To ensure your plumbing holds up during hurricane season in Texas, a well-thought-out hurricane plumbing checklist is crucial.
-This checklist spans three phases: preparation before the storm, actions during the hurricane, and inspections after the storm has passed.
-A proactive approach will help safeguard your plumbing system and hasten the recovery process.
+To ensure your plumbing holds up during hurricane season, a thorough checklist is essential.
+This checklist spans three phases: preparation before the storm, actions during the hurricane, and inspections after it passes.
+A proactive approach will help safeguard your plumbing system and speed up recovery.

 Start by turning off the main water supply to prevent additional damage from leaks.
 Locate your main shutoff valve, usually found near the water meter or where the main water line enters your home.
 Clearly mark this valve and ensure that all household members know its location and how to operate it.
 To turn off the valve, rotate it clockwise until it stops.
 It is advisable to do this a few hours before the storm hits, allowing you time to manage any remaining water in the system.